January 2019 Newsletter

 One day Curriculum In-service will be taken at a date to be decided.

-Your generosity is always appreciated.
+Your cooperation is much appreciated.

 Our annual Monster Raffle will be held in April.
 Funds raised will go to adding to the extra-educational programmes and equipment that would not be possible to purchase if we were to rely on Department of Education funding.

 In preparation for teaching the sexuality element of the Relationships and Sexuality Education programme in 5th & 6th classes, a talk will be held for parents of pupils in those classes on Monday 28th January at 7pm in the school hall.
 It will outline the material covered in these lessons to parents.

 We emphasise that what we teach can only be a starting point for an ongoing conversation between parents & children.
 It is vitally important to children’s well-being and sense of themselves that parents continue this conversation throughout the teenage years.

 School starts at 9am.
 Children should not be dropped to school too early as there is no supervision in place.

 Also, we ask that you do not walk through staff car parks for safety reasons.
 Please use the other entrances around the school.

 We ask again that parents be mindful of where they park when dropping and collecting children to and from school.
 Many parents have expressed concern for the safety of their pupils when walking to school.
 Please abide by the rules of the road.